ibrahiminfinite/tutorials/coppelia_sim_basics.md

 We are going to use the ZeroMQ python remote API provided by CoppeliaSim.

-To keep things clean, we will create a python virtual environment to work in.
-If you dont have python3-venv installed yet, you should install it first.

 1. Set variable used by cmake to find CoppeliaSim
     > `export COPPELIASIM_ROOT_DIR=/home/<user>/coppelia/CoppeliaSim`